 Wrap Up: Mastering Your WordPress Development Environment

-Should I be an experienced developer to set up a WordPress development environment?
+How do I set up a WordPress local development environment?